SIRIUS-webkit/CV-Zone-contest-Car-counting-and-detecting/README.md

 # CV-Zone-contest-Car-counting-and-detecting
-Car counting and detection using yolo v5
+Car counting and detection using yolo v5.
+I used custom dataset to yolo v5 and get the detection weights.